arsahasransu/statistics-short-exercise/docs/index.md

 ### Datacard format

 We will begin with a simplified version of a datacard from the MSSM $\phi\rightarrow\tau\tau$ analysis that has been converted to a one-bin counting experiment, as described above.
 While the full analysis considers a range of signal mass hypotheses, we will start by considering just one: $m_{\phi}$=800GeV.
-Click the text below to study the datacard (`datacard_part1.txt` in the `cms-das-stats-2020` directory):
+Click the text below to study the datacard (`datacard_part1.txt` in the `statistics-short-exercise` directory):

 <details>
 <summary><b>Show datacard</b></summary>